 When your Scrum Master takes on the duties of a project manager.

 Agile is a bottom-up rather than top-down approach.
-Team collaboration prevails over strict task assignment by Scrum Master.When your Scrum Master becomes the central hub for all communications.
+Team collaboration prevails over strict task assignments by Scrum Master.When your Scrum Master becomes the central hub for all communications.

 If team members avoid talking face-to-face and rely on a Scrum Master to deliver messages, it’s a sign.
 Here’s how the Agile founders framed this in their manifesto: